yousefissa/Adidas-Sitekey/readme.md

 # Sitkey Bot
+## You can get sitekey updates at twitter.com/yeezybuyer

 ### sitekey_only.py
 Run sitekey_only.py if you want to only get the sitekey and not tweet it out.